Anudeep0920/final-project/README.md

 - Perform analyses like yearly trends, crime type distribution, and life expectancy statistics.
 - Visualize data trends using matplotlib plots.

-- Database Configuration
+# Database Configuration
-- Update the database paths in the code to reflect the actual paths:
+## Update the database paths in the code to reflect the actual paths:

-python
-Copy code
+python Copy code

-# MongoDB URI
+MongoDB URI
 MONGO_URI = "mongodb://localhost:27017"

-# SQLite Database Path
+SQLite Database Path
 DB_PATH = "C:/path/to/PublicHealthCrimeData.db"

-File Paths
+## File Paths
-Replace placeholders with your actual directory paths for CSV storage and other outputs:
+## Replace placeholders with your actual directory paths for CSV storage and other outputs:

-python
-Copy code
+python Copy code

-# Directory to store CSV files
+Directory to store CSV files
 CSV_DIR = "C:/path/to/csv_files"

-Execution
+# Execution
-Run the scripts in order:
+Run the scripts in order, in jupyter noteboke:

-Data acquisition script: Downloads data and loads it into MongoDB.
+- Data acquisition script: Downloads data and loads it into MongoDB.
-Transformation script: Converts data from MongoDB to SQLite.
+- Transformation script: Converts data from MongoDB to SQLite.
-Preprocessing script: Cleans and structures datasets.
+- Preprocessing script: Cleans and structures datasets.
-Analysis and visualization script: Generates insights and plots.
+- Analysis and visualization script: Generates insights and plots.
-Example:

-bash
-Copy code
-python data_acquisition.py
-python data_transformation.py
-python data_preprocessing.py
-python data_analysis_and_visualization.py
-Results
+# Results
-Extracted datasets saved in MongoDB and SQLite.
+- Extracted datasets saved in MongoDB and SQLite.
-Cleaned datasets stored as CSV files.
+- Cleaned datasets stored as CSV files.
-Visual insights from trends, distributions, and correlations.
+- Visual insights from trends, distributions, and correlations.

-License
+# License
 This repository is licensed under the MIT License.